uunibic/Selphish/README.md

 ## Contact:

-For assistance you can contact me via Twitter or LinkedIN.
+For assistance you can contact me via Twitter or LinkedIn.

 Made with :green_heart: by ACKO INFOSEC TEAM.